markgw/uh-nlp19/docs/day7/index.md

 ### Exercise 1.2: Using scikit-learn to build the doc-term matrix

-Scikit-learn actually has a method called the CountVectorizer to build document-term matrices easily and includes a number of options such as removing stopwords, tokenizing, indicationg encoding (important for documents in other languages), and others.
+Scikit-learn actually has a method called the [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) to build document-term matrices easily and includes a number of options such as removing stopwords, tokenizing, indicationg encoding (important for documents in other languages), and others.
-For more information, go to this page: [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html)
 At the bottom of the page is a code snippet to build count vectors for each document.
 You can easily convert these to a binary doc-term matrix.

-How does your doc-term matrix from 1A compare to your doc-term matrix from 1B?
+How does your doc-term matrix from 1.1 compare to your doc-term matrix from 1.2?
 Are they exactly the same or are their differences?
-If they are different, what could account for such difference?
+If they are different, what could account for these differences?

 For the next exercises, we will make use the doc-term matrix with count vectors produced by the CountVectorizer.